It’s all about what’s in the box…

 Residual stresses in polymers such as acrylic, polycarbonate, PET and others can be measured to provide crucial quality data and process health feedback.
 The “crossed polarizer” system for observing residual stresses has been used in the plastics industry for decades, but its use is complicated by subjective interpretation (Read more about Crossed Polarizers here »).
 A stress measurement instrument from Polaritek is now able to deliver this long sought after stress data in a meaningful way.

-Overview of our Newest System, the Evolutionary RS2-1
+Overview of our Newest System,

 - Quantitative and qualitative measurement of PET preform and bottle stress and bottle base stretching